ndleah/health-analysis/README.md

 ---
 ## **II.
 SOLUTIONS**
 Before going into each question case by case, I needed to have a further analysis into the dataset in order to further understand different variables and values needed to answer questions.
-Therefore, following queries were executed as below:
+Therefore, the following query was executed as below:
 ```sql
 SELECT * FROM health.user_logs;
 ```